Ambita/samhandling_megler_boligbyggelag_docs/README.md

   "prisantydning": 1000000
 }
 ```

 #### Extra request fields specific for preemption requests

+For the other fields explanations see earlier descriptions

 * bolig (housing) - information about the object.
 Fetched from broker system
   * prom (primary room area) - The area you live in